m4r1k/openstack-federation/tripleo/rhsso-tripleo-federation.rst

 Step 22: Create a Keystone federation protocol
 ----------------------------------------------

-Keystone binds an IdP using a specific protocol (e.g. saml2) to a mapping via a Keystone protocol definition.
+Keystone binds an IdP using a specific protocol (e.g. mapped) to a mapping via a Keystone protocol definition.
 To establish this binding do the following::

   openstack federation protocol create \
   --identity-provider $FED_OPENSTACK_IDP_NAME \
   --mapping $FED_OPENSTACK_MAPPING_NAME \
-  saml2"
+  mapped"

 ..
 Tip::
    Use ``configure-federation`` script to perform the above.